 Line 17.
 Legal and Professional Services.

-Quickbooks defines this as “fees for short term professional advice (including lawyers and accountants) regarding specific deals, sales transactions, or yearly taxes”.
-The most common of these would be tax and accounting, but also could include consulting fees.
+Quickbooks defines this as “fees for short-term professional advice (including lawyers and accountants) regarding specific deals, sales transactions, or yearly taxes.”
+Some fees and services for delivery contractors might include:

 - Accountant fees (ask your accountant to break out how much is related to business and how much is related to personal).

 - Legal fees.
-If you set up a corporation or had fees related to consultation over business related issues.
+If you set up a corporation or had costs related to consultation over business-related issues.

 - Business Coaching.
-If you hired a business coach or paid for consultation on how to improve your delivery business, this is where you would apply it.
+Suppose you hired a business coach or paid for consultation on how to improve your delivery business.
+In that case, this is where you would apply it.

 Line 18: Office expense

 - Bank Charges.
-Monthly fees, transaction fees, check printing related to a business bank account.
+Monthly fees, transaction fees, and checks related to a business bank account.

 - Instant Pay Transaction Fees.
 Delivery apps often charge $0.50 to $2 per transaction.
-These fees act the same as a bank charge and are claimable.
+These fees act the same as a bank charge and are deductible.

 Line 19: Pension and profit-sharing plans